tinashec/maven-archetype-api-tests/README.md

 This is a Maven archetype project for creating an E2E API testing framework.
 The framework uses RestAssured as the rest client and TestNG as the test framework.
 When creating a testing framework from scratch there is a lot to consider.
 Things like, the test framework (TestNG, jUnit), the rest clients, the reporting tools, and the software build management (Gradle or Maven), will the tests be data-driven?
 What is the structure of the project itself (where do the test classes go, where do I put the endpoints, where do I put the payload)?
 All this can be overwhelming as you start.
 The goal of this archetype is to help those with these questions, to generate a project with everything set up and have them running E2E API tests with just a few commands.
 # Getting started
 The project requires Java 21 and uses Maven as the software project management tool.
-The IDE of choice is IntelliJ, feel free to use any IDE you're comfortable with
+The IDE of choice is IntelliJ, feel free to use any IDE you're comfortable with.
 Clone the repo and navigate to the root project `<your_project_folder>/api-test-archetype/`.
 In the terminal, run the following commands:
 1. `mvn install`
 2. create the folder that'll house your test project if not already available